ywamsendai/ywamsendai-docs/docs/dts/faq.md

 ### How many hours of class do I have?

-As this is a bilingual DTS, lecture time is around 16 hours per week.
+If it is a bilingual DTS, lecture time is around 16 hours per week.
+If monolingual, lecture is around 12 hours.
 In general, you can expect to be involved in lectures, processing time, intercession & prayer, worship, etc. from 8am to 5pm on weekdays (schedule still to be finalised).

 ### What is work duty and how much of it do I have?